MACROBIOTICS, AND MODIFICATIONS FOR NUTRITIONAL BALANCING SCIENCE

 Macrobiotics may also allow seafood such as shrimp, oysters, lobster, clams, scallops, crab and eel.
 These foods are even more contaminated with toxic metals today because they usually come from coastal waters.
 They may also be slightly toxic for other reasons.
 As a result, I do not recommend any of them at any time, no matter where they come from.

-14. Synthesized food supplements versus traditional herbal remedies.
+16. Traditional herbal remedies and Western supplementary nutrients.
 Macrobiotics uses some traditional Oriental herbs as medicines, and shuns the modern, synthetic vitamins and minerals.
-I agree that they are much more yin, in some cases.

 Dr. Paul Eck and others found, however, that the herbs are not as pure today, no matter how they are grown.
 Most contain some toxic metals, which is not helpful.
 Also, they cannot balance the body chemistry as well as the judicious use of a few modern mineral chelates and other supplements.
 This was difficult for me to accept, but experience has shown it to be true.